jpfleury/pdfmm/doc/README.md

 ## Development

-Last version: 1.2.3 (2014-05-10)

 Git is used for revision control.
-[Repository can be browsed online or cloned.](https://gitorious.org/projets-divers/pdfmm)
+[Repository can be browsed online or cloned.](https://github.com/jpfleury/pdfmm)

 ## License

 Author: Jean-Philippe Fleury (<http://www.jpfleury.net/en/contact.php>)
-Copyright © 2011-2014 Jean-Philippe Fleury
+Copyright © 2011 Jean-Philippe Fleury

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by